 But if you have a mortgage or people who depend on you to pay the bills, life insurance will protect them from financial hardship and even more heartache should you pass away.
 And the younger you are, the less you’ll pay for it.

 At what age should I take out life insurance?

-The cost of life insurance doesn’t just depend on your age.
-Your health and your lifestyle choices – particularly smoking or vaping – have an impact too, as does the size of the payout you want your loved ones to receive.
+The cost of life insurance, however, doesn’t just depend on your age.
+Your health and your lifestyle choices – particularly smoking or vaping – have an impact too.
+So does the size of the payout you want your loved ones to receive.
 You’ll also pay more for certain types of life insurance, such as a whole-of-life policy that covers you for your entire lifetime rather than a set term.

 Are there age limits for taking out life insurance?